-The Kroger Co., headquartered in Cincinnati, Ohio, is the largest grocery store chain in the country, with over 3,500 stores and 2011 U.S. retail sales of $85,491,000—the 2nd highest, nationally.
-Kroger operates a number of retail food and drug stores, multi-department stores, jewelry stores, and convenience stores including but not limited to brands like Ralph’s, King Soopers, City Market, Dillons, Gerbes, Owen’s, Smith’s, QFC’s, Fry’s, Food 4 Less, Baker’s, Jay C, Hilander, Pay Less, Scott’s, Foods Co, Fred Meyer, and Quik Shop.
+The Kroger Company, headquartered in Cincinnati, Ohio, is the largest grocery store chain in the country, with over 3,700 stores and 2014 U.S. retail sales of $103 billion—the 2nd highest, nationally.
+Kroger operates a number of retail food and drug stores, multi-department stores, jewelry stores, and convenience stores including but not limited to brands like Ralph’s, King Soopers, City Market, Dillons, Gerbes, Owen’s, Smith’s, QFC’s, Fry’s, Food 4 Less, Baker’s, Jay C, Hilander, Pay Less, Scott’s, Foods Co, Fred Meyer, Roundy’s and Quik Shop.

 With great market power comes great responsibility.

 Many consumer products contain chemicals that have been linked with chronic diseases and health conditions, including cancer, reduced fertility, learning and developmental disabilities, behavioral problems, obesity, and diabetes.
 For example, exposure to Bisphenol A (BPA), parabens, phthalates, and synthetic fragrances in cosmetics, personal care products, cleaners, and vinyl products have raised concerns from scientists about hormone disruption and asthma.